Cillo98/Group-Sorter/README.md

 attrQuantity = \{5, 4, 5, 3, 4\}
 $$

-Therefore, the array attributeGaps contains the “gaps” (differences) between the chosen attribute (if the entitity is BBB, the chosen attribute is B) and the average of the other attributes within each group (so the array has length of 5).
+Therefore, the array attributeGaps contains the “gaps” (differences) between the chosen attribute (if the entity is BBB, the chosen attribute is B) and the average of the other attributes within each group (so the array has length of 5).
 The higher a value in the array, the more unbalanced the group corresponding to its index is.
 The index (0 to 4, for 5 gaps/groups) that contains the highest value corresponds to the index of the most unbalanced group in the myGroups ArrayList.
 That index is calculated in the programme with a method that returns the index with the highest value as follows:
 $$
 indexMaxGap=indexMaxValue(skillGaps)
 $$

-At this point, index_Max_Gap  contains the index that best satisfies criteria (2) for the allocation of the new entitity.
+At this point, index_Max_Gap  contains the index that best satisfies criteria (2) for the allocation of the new entity.
 The next step, according to criteria (1), is to check that there are no other groups with a total number of entities is less than the total number of entities in the chosen group by a margin of 7.5%.
 If such a group exists, then the group that has less total entities is chosen as the destination group.
 The chosen value is 7.5% because if a group is more than 7.5% smaller than other, then that group significantly needs new entities, no matter what set of attributes they have.

-For example, if a community group that has been chosen based on attributes (based on criteria (1)) has 400 entities and another group has less than 400*(1-7.5%) (= 370) entities, the sorting algorithm will  allocate a new entitity to the second group, even though the first has a higher need for that particular attribute.
+For example, if a community group that has been chosen based on attributes (based on criteria (1)) has 400 entities and another group has less than 400*(1-7.5%) (= 370) entities, the sorting algorithm will  allocate a new entity to the second group, even though the first has a higher need for that particular attribute.

 Therefore, a new array of doubles is created to store the percentage of the difference between a group’s number of entities and the currently chosen group’s number of entities, considering the latter number to be 100%.
 The array is calculated as:
 $$